Law Firm SEO Experts with over 60 Years Combined Experience

 Most of the reputable companies I respect charge a minimum of $1,500 for smaller cities and upwards of $7,500-$10,000/month for larger cities.
 On an hourly basis you can expect to pay between $50-$250/hour.
 You should never choose a provider simply based upon price.
 What’s cheaper?
 A company that charges you $2,500/month that ranks you in six months on the first page of Google, or a company that charges you $1,000/month but you never rank anywhere?

-Do you know how you always get those sales emails from SEO companies sharing how many issues your site has?
-They tell you that everything your current SEO company is doing is all wrong.
+Have you received one of those sales emails from SEO companies sharing how many issues your site has?
+They tell you that everything your current SEO company is doing is wrong.

 Next time that happens, drop the domain name of their site into this tool and you’ll see if they actually know anything about SEO: https://www.semrush.com/

-(Screenshot of a tool we use called SEMRush that shows how much traffic a site is receiving each month from search engines.
-Our client received a sales email from this company and they were claiming to know SEO, even though their own website receives 0 visitors per month in traffic from SEO.)
+(Screenshot of a tool we use called SEMRush that shows an estimate of how much organic traffic a site is receiving each month from search engines.
+One of our clients received a sales email from this company and they were claiming to know SEO, even though their own website receives 0 visitors per month in traffic from SEO.)

 There’s a number of factors here.
 Assuming you’ve chosen a quality digital marketing company, I would primarily look at the strength of your competitors and the strength/weakness of your website.
 If your site has been around for awhile, you have a number of quality sites linking back to you and your competitors are weak, it shouldn’t take long (maybe 3-5 months).
 But if you’re new and you have strong competitors it can easily take 12+ months to rank.